 If there’s another title for this book, it would have been “The Book for Love.”
 Truly a labor of love, I just felt how much Dr. Barbara has poured out into this material.
 Not to add that the word “love” was mentioned 1,519 times in it!
 Any reader would experience a heart-to-heart conversation that heals and uplifts the soul.

 I personally applied what Barbara calls “Recalibration Practices” as I got struck out of balance after the passing of our beloved dog, my best bud, Duke (a 4 y/o golden retriever) on the day I finished reading the book (02-17-17).
-I got a first-hand encounter of Barbara’s loss of a four-legged friend, whom she considers her most treasured companion and love teacher.
+I got a first-hand encounter of Barbara’s loss of a four-legged friend, whom she considers her most treasured companion and teacher of love.

 Barbara also uses ordinary circumstances and common things in life as a metaphor for the teachings she imparts, which makes them easier to understand and practically applicable.